 The following are published kit lists with little explanation.
 They information contained within these will feed pages on specific items.
-It is not suggested that , whilst presented chronologically, the lists show a clearcut development of camping skills or resources.
-Then as now lists vary with length and type of camp, realitive experience of the troop and the individual and joint resources built up to camp.
+It is not suggested that , whilst presented chronologically, the lists show a clear cut development of camping skills or resources.
+Then, as now, lists vary with length and type of camp, relative experience of the troop and the individual and joint resources built up to camp.

 The relative lack of spare clothes (underwear and socks) reflects an age when washing was a hard physical chore carried out once a week.
 My mother recalls helping the family wash on her school lunchtime break because her mother had worn herself out throughout the morning.
 She used tub, posser, washboard and mangle – no powered aids.
 A posser is a washing dolly for agitating the clothes in the tub.
 Clothes were worn for longer.
 On longer camps washing days were part of the routine and washing lines held more than damp tea towels.

 Such events were a norm (what was the alternative?) and they are rarely mentioned.
-It is only when the weather is so consistantly wet that no washing is possible or when the drying is inadvisably forced around a camp fire and the socks burnt through, that it gains a line.
+It is only when the weather is so consistantly wet that no washing is possible or when the drying is inadvisably forced around a camp fire and the socks burnt through, that it gains a line in a memoir.

 1926 7th Cambridge record (a) ‘new item on the kit list – a groundsheet‘.